 Latin: Azadirachta indica

-WHAT IT DOES: Neem leaf is bitter in taste and cold in action.
-It reduces fever and inflammation, reduces itching, and kills microbes and fungus.
+WHAT IT DOES: Neem leaf is very strong, bitter in taste and cold in action.
+Internally it reduces fever and inflammation, reduces itching, and kills microbes and fungus.
 Neem oil is used externally to heal wounds and boils.

 SAFETY ISSUES: Do not use internally for longer than three weeks unless under professinal guidance due to dampening effect on digestive, sexual and reproductive functions.
 External use is safe in all cases.

 Plain neem leaf as sold over the internet in capsule form should not be used.
 It needs to be properly prepared first and mixed with other items into a a formula.

 • Dried powder: one to two grams two times per day

 • 1:5 tincture: 10-20 drops two times per day

 • Concentrated powder extract: 150-250 mg two to three times per day